gbinside/code_tests/02-BBB.md

 ## 26 Linked Lists Removing

-Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.
+Given a singly linked list and an integer k, remove the k<sup>th</sup> last element from the list. k is guaranteed to be smaller than the length of the list.

 The list is very long, so making more than one pass is prohibitively expensive.